-Historic cemeteries are often complex sites rich in architecture and sculpture and wonderful wildlife habitats.
-Most importantly they are places for commemoration and remembrance, and those mourning.
+Historic cemeteries are often complex sites rich in architecture and sculpture.
+They can also be wonderful wildlife habitats.
+Most importantly, they are places for commemoration, mourning and remembrance.

 This page provides sources of advice on the management of cemeteries.
 It will also be useful if you are looking after other types of historic burial grounds, including churchyards.

 Cemetery management guidance

 The Ministry of Justice provides two guidance publications on cemetery management:

 - Burial grounds: guidance for managers (How to manage burials grounds, including the laws you need to follow, maintenance standards and staff training) 2010